 In the drop down menu we choose More.

 We click the collections picker button and in the drop down menu we choose Image.
 We have not used any images for point symbology in this layer yet, so there have been no images as yet imported.
 The dialog goes straight to the Import dialog to allow us to import images to use as symbols.
+We have set the background color for the preview pane to white.

 The Import dialog is a typical Windows dialog.
 If files appear in list format, we can right-click into the display pane and choose View - Large icons to ask Windows to preview for us images in formats that Windows knows.
 We click, or Ctrl-click to choose more than one, on the image we want and press Import.
 If we like, we can press Ctrl-A to choose all of the images and then press Import.
 For this example, we have ctrl-clicked on four of the "house" images.